CM4all/beng-proxy/doc/translation.rst

   (absolute within the old root) and the target path (absolute within the new root), separated by a null byte.

+- ``WRITE_FILE`` write a small text file in a mount namespace.
+  Payload is the absolute path and the file contents separated by a null byte.
+The file can either be written to a ``tmpfs`` that was already mounted, or bind-mounted over an existing read-only file.

 - ``PIVOT_ROOT`` depends on user namespaces. ``MOUNT_PROC``,
   ``MOUNT_HOME`` and ``MOUNT_TMP_TMPFS`` depend on ``PIVOT_ROOT``,
   user namespaces and PID namespaces.